kennyhin/Harry-Potter-Quiz/README.md

     color_question = input("Green or Purple or Blue? ")
     color_question1 = color_question.lower()
     if color_question1 == "green":
-        print("You desire the rude girls, Pansy Parkinson.") elif color_question1 == "purple":
+        print("You desire the rude and manipulative, you paired with Pansy Parkinson.") elif color_question1 == "purple":
         print("You desire the kind and sweet .
 You love: Luna Lovegood.") elif color_question1 == "blue":